 - Dress in layers because the weather in the mountains can change quickly.

 - Bring plenty of water and some sort of filter/water treatment tablets in case you need to fill up at a lake or stream.

-- Bring plenty of snacks and a lunch.
+- Bring snacks and a lunch.